Tonsils and Adenoids

 - Reassure your child that the operation does not remove any important parts of the body and that they will not look any different.

 - If your child has a friend who has had this surgery, it may be helpful to talk about it with that friend.

 Adults and children

-There are several postoperative symptoms that may arise.
-These include, but are not limited to, swallowing problems, vomiting, fever, throat pain, and ear pain.
+There are several postoperative symptoms you may experience including — but not limited to — swallowing problems, vomiting, fever, throat pain, and ear pain.
 Occasionally, bleeding may occur after surgery.
-If the patient has any bleeding, your surgeon should be notified immediately.
+If you have any bleeding, your surgeon should be notified immediately.
 Any questions or concerns you have should be discussed openly with your surgeon.

 Tonsillitis and its symptoms

 Tonsillitis is an infection in one or both tonsils.
 One tell-tale sign of tonsilitis is swelling of the tonsils.
 Other signs and symptoms include:

 - A white or yellow coating on the tonsils